Castling: Castling rights

-An unmoved king has castling rights with an unmoved rook of the same color on the same rank.
-In the context of threefold and fivefold repetition, two positions with different castling rights are considered to be different positions.
+An unmoved king has castling rights with an unmoved rook of the same color on the same rank, even if castling is not legal in that particular position.
+In the context of threefold and fivefold repetition, two otherwise identical positions with different castling rights are considered to be different positions.

-Example of castling rights

 In a 1986 game between Anatoly Karpov and Tony Miles, play continued from the diagrammed position as follows: